A Record of the Balloon War, Ca. 2xxx

 In the distant future, balloons were just invented.
 They were made of silk, thread and glue.
 A visionary young businessman named Escrow secured the patent rights, and sought a clever way to introduce them to the market.
 He consulted toy makers, market researchers, legendary babysitters and psychologists, and slender-cheeked masters of aviation and industry.
 From these consultations he produced a business plan.
 And he was in the final stages of product testing when he rallied the investors, trumpeting a "rare and singular opportunity..."

-The Balloon War follows Ecrow, a charismatic businessman who patents the first balloon dolls, as well as his assistant, a financially indebted child psychologist-for-hire, and the young people who attach themselves to his works.
+The Balloon War follows Ecrow, a maverick entrepreneur who patents the first balloon dolls, as well as his assistant, an indebted pediatric psychologist, as they contract the playtime of children for product testing.

 An Inquiry into the Robot Suicides